 Working Remotely as part of a Distributed team

 When explaining our nomad lifestyle to others it takes a few minutes to iron out the details.
 That is if they are actually interested enough and don’t just assume we’re homeless vagabonds.
-Usually they start out thinking we’re trust fund babies or some form of “we’ve struck it rich and don’t work anymore”.
+Usually, they start out thinking we are trust fund babies or some form of “we’ve struck it rich and don’t work anymore”.
 Then, they usually think along the lines that we’re taking a gap year and have saved up months or years of expenses and we’ll head home broke and have to rebuild, or even that we’re travel bloggers somehow making money by traveling…

 The reality is (sadly) we’re not loaded and I still have a job.
 I work as a web developer building websites and I work remotely, or you may be more familiar with the term “work from home”.